-- We have incurred significant losses since our inception and will incur losses in the future, which makes it difficult for us to assess our future viability; although our financial statements have been prepared on a going concern basis, our current level of cash, cash equivalents and short-term investments alone is not sufficient to meet our operating plans for the next twelve months, raising substantial doubt regarding our ability to continue as a going concern. - We will require additional financing for the foreseeable future as we invest in the commercialization of IBSRELA, and prepare for and commercialize XPHOZAH in the U.S., if approved.
-The inability to access necessary capital when needed on acceptable terms, or at all, could force us to reduce our efforts to commercialize IBSRELA or, delay or limit the commercialization of XPHOZAH, if approved. - We have generated limited revenue from product sales and may never be profitable. - We are substantially dependent on the successful commercialization of IBSRELA, and there is no guarantee that we will achieve sufficient market acceptance for IBSRELA; secure adequate coverage and reimbursement for IBSRELA; or generate sufficient revenue from product sales of IBSRELA. - We are pursuing regulatory approval for XPHOZAH.
-There can be no assurances that we will be successful in obtaining such regulatory approval. - Even if we are successful in obtaining regulatory approval for XPHOZAH, there is no guarantee that we will achieve sufficient market acceptance for XPHOZAH; secure adequate coverage and reimbursement for XPHOZAH; or generate sufficient revenue from product sales of XPHOZAH. - IBSRELA and/or, if approved and commercialized, XPHOZAH, may cause undesirable side effects or have other properties that could limit the commercial success of the product. - Third-party payor coverage and reimbursement status of newly-commercialized products are uncertain.
-Failure to obtain or maintain adequate coverage and reimbursement for IBSRELA and, if approved, for XPHOZAH could limit our ability to market those products and decrease our ability to generate revenue. - We rely completely on third parties to manufacture IBSRELA and XPHOZAH.
-If they are unable to comply with applicable regulatory requirements, unable to source sufficient raw materials, experience manufacturing or distribution difficulties or are otherwise unable to manufacture sufficient quantities to meet demand, our commercialization of IBSRELA and, if approved and commercialized, of XPHOZAH, and our future development efforts for tenapanor may be materially harmed. - Our operating activities may be restricted as a result of covenants related to the indebtedness under our loan and security agreement and we may be required to repay the outstanding indebtedness in an event of default, which could have a materially adverse effect on our business.
+- We are not profitable and have incurred losses since our inception in October 2007, and we expect to continue to incur operating losses in the future as we commercialize IBSRELA and XPHOZAH, incur manufacturing and development costs for tenapanor, and incur research and development costs related to potential new product candidates. - We will require additional financing for the foreseeable future as we invest in the commercialization of IBSRELA and XPHOZAH in the U.S, and incur research and development cost related to potential new product candidates.
+The inability to access necessary capital when needed on acceptable terms, or at all, could force us to reduce our efforts to commercialize IBSRELA and XPHOZAH, or to delay or limit our pursuit of potential new product candidates. - We have generated limited revenue from product sales and may never be profitable. - We are substantially dependent on the successful commercialization of IBSRELA, and there is no guarantee that we will maintain sufficient market acceptance for IBSRELA, grow market share for IBSRELA, secure and maintain adequate coverage and reimbursement for IBSRELA, or generate sufficient revenue from product sales of IBSRELA. - There is no guarantee that we will achieve sufficient market acceptance for XPHOZAH, secure and maintain adequate coverage and reimbursement for XPHOZAH, or generate sufficient revenue from product sales of XPHOZAH. - In the event no legislative or regulatory action is taken to further delay the inclusion of oral only ESRD related drugs in the ESRD prospective payment system (ESRD PPS), XPHOZAH will become part of the ESRD PPS on January 1, 2025, and will no longer be separately paid for under Part D, and as a result the revenue that we may generate on sales of XPHOZAH will be negatively and materially impacted. - IBSRELA and/or XPHOZAH may cause undesirable side effects or have other properties that could limit the commercial success of the product. - Third-party payor coverage and reimbursement status of newly commercialized products are uncertain.
+Failure to obtain or maintain adequate coverage and reimbursement for IBSRELA and XPHOZAH could limit our ability to market those products and decrease our ability to generate revenue. - We rely completely on third parties, including certain single-source suppliers, to manufacture IBSRELA and XPHOZAH.
+If they are unable to comply with applicable regulatory requirements, unable to source sufficient raw materials, experience manufacturing or distribution difficulties or are otherwise unable to manufacture sufficient quantities to meet demand, our commercialization of IBSRELA and XPHOZAH may be materially harmed. - Our future results depend on contract manufacturing organizations (CMOs), many of whom are our single source manufacturers. - Our operating activities may be restricted as a result of covenants related to the indebtedness under our loan and security agreement with SLR, as amended, and we may be required to repay the outstanding indebtedness in an event of default, which could have a materially adverse effect on our business.

-The summary risk factors described above should be read together with the text of the full risk factors below in the section entitled "Risk Factors" and the other information set forth in this Annual Report on Form 10-K, including our consolidated financial statements and the related notes, as well as in other documents that we file with the U.S. Securities and Exchange Commission.
+The summary risk factors described above should be read together with the text of the full risk factors below in the section entitled "Risk Factors" and the other information set forth in this Annual Report on Form 10-K, including our financial statements and the related notes, as well as in other documents that we file with the U.S. Securities and Exchange Commission.
 The risks summarized above or described in full below are not the only risks that we face.
 Additional risks and uncertainties not precisely known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition, results of operations, and future growth prospects.